 What Does a Professional Services Manager Do?

-The technology sector illustrates the importance of the Professional Services team.
-Software and technology can be highly sophisticated, requiring expertise to understand the full capabilities of the product.
-The in-house Professional Services team can deliver the expertise to help customers take full advantage of their purchase.
+The technology sector illustrates the importance of the professional services team.
+Software and technology can be highly sophisticated, requiring expertise to understand the product's capabilities.
+The in-house professional services team can deliver expertise to help customers maximize their purchases.

-The Professional Services team will consult with a customer that has just purchased new technology.
-The first step for the Professional Services team is often to adjust the technology to suit the customer and the customer’s business goals.
-This fine-tuning requires the expert knowledge and experience of professional services.
+In the most common use cases, the professional services team will consult with a customer who has purchased new technology.
+The first step for the professional services team is often to adjust or modify the technology to suit the customer’s technology environment and business goals.
+This requires expertise in business processes and technology and experience in professional services teams.

-Next, the Professional Services team will play a key role in onboarding the customer, making sure the customer is using the purchased product correctly.
-The Professional Services team is helping the customer to adopt the product and integrate it throughout the customer’s business.
+Next, the professional services team will be key in onboarding the customer and ensuring the customer uses the purchased product correctly.
+The team helps the customer adopt the product and integrate it into the customer’s business processes and workflows.

 This adoption is especially vital for a subscription-based business.
-If the customer fully adopts the technology, then the technology becomes an important tool for the business.
-If the customer values the tool, they will continue to renew their subscription and may even expand their subscription.
+If the customer fully adopts the technology, it becomes an essential tool for the company.
+When customers value the tool, they will continue renewing their subscription, and may even expand it.

-In addition, most professional services operations are organized around a defined charter, strategy, and business plan.
-They will also adhere to a set of financial targets that are governed and monitored by a detailed profit and loss framework.
+In addition, most professional services teams are organized around a defined charter, strategy, and business plan.
+They will also adhere to a set of financial targets governed and monitored by a detailed profit-and-loss framework.

-While not every technology company that TSIA has worked with has evidenced all of these organizational practices, the majority certainly have; to the point where these capabilities have become clear majority practices.
+While not every technology company that TSIA has worked with has evidenced all of these organizational best practices, the most mature and successful certainly have.
+As a result, many of these capabilities have become clear majority practices.

 Two Different Types of Professional Services Organizations

-As mentioned above, the professional services organization should establish a clear charter.
-These charters fall into two distinct categories:
+As mentioned above, the professional services organization should establish clear charters.
+These charters typically fall into two distinct categories:

-1. Professional services revenue/profit charters: In an organization with a professional services revenue/profit charter, the professional services organization was established largely to drive intrinsic, direct financial performance, and profitability.
+An organization with a “services success” charter is mainly established to drive intrinsic, direct financial performance, revenue growth, and profitability.
 Accordingly, the professional services organization’s utilization targets, supporting structures, and compensation plan will be shaped to drive revenue and profits.
-For example, organizations operating under the revenue/profit charter will have a greater proportion of billable vs. non-billable time in their target utilization mix.
+For example, organizations operating under a services success charter will tend to have higher than average billable utilization and will monitor and manage non-billed customer project work more closely.

-2. Product/sales support charters: On the other hand, the product/sales support charter establishes a professional services organization that exists primarily to support and drive the company’s core product business.
-Organizations established under the product/sales support charter will place less emphasis on billable utilization hours.
-Instead, they will allocate more time for non-billable work such as customer adoption and pre-sales support.
+On the other hand, the product or customer success charter establishes a professional services organization primarily to support and drive the company’s core product business.
+Organizations established under the product or sales support charter will place less emphasis on billable utilization hours and allocate more time for non-billable work, such as customer adoption and pre-sales support.

 In other words, professional services organizations can look and function differently from company to company.
-This variability highlights the versatility of professional services.
+This variability highlights the versatility of professional services and the difficulty in applying a “one size fits all” standard across the board.

 The Professional Services Sales Team

-There has been some debate about whether or not companies need a sales team dedicated specifically to professional services.
+There has always been considerable debate about whether companies need a sales team dedicated specifically to professional services.
 After all, companies that sell products will already have a sales team on staff.
-Can’t the product sales team just sell services as well?
+Can’t the product sales team also sell services?

-Yes and no. It is not unusual for the product sales team to own the professional services sales function at technology companies, but there are reasons to believe that such an arrangement is not optimal.
+Yes and no. It is typical for the product sales team to own professional services and sell at technology companies.
+Still, in some cases, it can make sense to have specialized services sellers.

-The needs and interests of the professional services organization are not adequately served by a sales team that is largely focused on selling something other than professional services.
-In many cases, product sales may lack the knowledge, training, or motivation to sell professional services correctly.
+The needs and interests of the professional services organization need to be adequately served by a sales team primarily focused on selling something other than professional services.
+Product sales often require more knowledge, training, or motivation to sell professional services correctly.

-If the sales motions are not performed correctly, professional services sales will suffer.
-The correct services must be positioned to customers with the correct message to help customers understand the value of the services.
+Professional services sales will only be performed correctly if the sales motions are performed correctly.
+Services must be positioned to customers with the proper message to help customers understand the value of the services.

-TSIA recommends a dedicated sales team for professional services.
-A dedicated team will be more knowledgeable about how the services support customers and will be more motivated to offer services as an expanded sale.
+TSIA recommends that professional services organizations consider whether having a dedicated sales team for professional services is right for them.
+A dedicated team will be more knowledgeable about how the services support customers and more motivated to offer services as an expanded sale.

 The Importance of Professional Services